 Q: This SECURE_DISABLE_AUDITOR would remove the rights for everyone being able to extract IDs?
 Ideally, I would want a small group to be able to Extract IDs and the Helpdesk group the ability to delete any IDs in the Vault?

 A: Add a group to the ACL and check or uncheck the option.
 You can check/uncheck the Auditor role in the ID Vault database ACL.
-Check this open mic from ID Vault, the answer may be there:

 Q: Can MOVE be used to move users home server in a cluster but keep mailfiles on both servers?